Our history

 The history of Futurpreneur

-Since 1996, Futurpreneur and our dedicated partners and team members have empowered over 18,700 young entrepreneurs, helping diverse Canadian startup founders’ creativity and aspirations become reality.
+Since 1996, Futurpreneur, alongside our dedicated partners and team members, has empowered over 20,000 young entrepreneurs, helping diverse Canadian startup founders turn their creativity and aspirations into reality.
 These Futurpreneurs have made a difference in their communities and helped strengthen inclusive prosperity across the country.

-At Futurpreneur, we are more committed than ever to empowering the next generation of young entrepreneurs across Canada as a key member of Canada’s incredible entrepreneurial ecosystem.
+At Futurpreneur, we remain more committed than ever to empowering the next generation of young entrepreneurs as a key member of Canada’s incredible entrepreneurial ecosystem.

 Starting out

-In 1996, Futurpreneur, then known as The Canadian Youth Business Foundation (CYBF), launched to support young entrepreneurs with foundational support from CIBC and the Royal Bank of Canada (RBC), with John Risley as our founding chair.
-Our first startup loans were provided to aspiring startup founders in London, Ontario.
+In 1996, Futurpreneur, then known as The Canadian Youth Business Foundation (CYBF), launched to support young entrepreneurs with foundational support from CIBC and the Royal Bank of Canada (RBC), and John Risley as our founding chair.
+Our first startup loans were provided to aspiring business owners in London, Ontario.

 BDC began its partnership with CYBF in 2008 by matching its loans to eligible young entrepreneurs.
-Two years later BDC doubled their co-lend to $30,000 increasing the total loan to up to $45,000.
-When Futurpreneur increased their loan amount in 2019, BDC followed suit, bringing the total amount to up to $75,000.
+Two years later, BDC doubled their co-lend to $30,000 increasing the total available loan to $45,000.
+When Futurpreneur increased its loan amount in 2019, and again in 2024, BDC followed suit, bringing the total available loan to $75,000 today.

 In 2009, CYBF became the Canadian host of Global Entrepreneurship Week (GEW), later becoming Canada’s annual host.
 One year later, CYBF hosted the inaugural G20 Young Entrepreneurs’ Alliance Summit and continues to represent Canada as a founding member.

 In 2011, CYBF and Spin Master launched the Spin Master Innovation Fund which later evolved into the Growth Accelerator.
-In 2016, we launched Rock My Business Plan, which later evolved into our 3-part series of “Rock My Business” workshops and awards.
+In 2014, we introduced the Rock My Business Plan series, funded by RBC Foundation, which has evolved into our 3-part series of “Rock My Business” workshops and awards.

-In 2018, the first entrepreneur in Nunavut was onboarded, marking our support of startup founders in every province and territory in Canada.
+In 2018, the first entrepreneur in Nunavut received a Futurpreneur loan with mentorship, extending our reach to every province and territory.

 Celebrating our success stories

-We have collected a series of success stories celebrating our rich and diverse history and growth since our founding.
-These inspiring stories exemplify the hard work, perseverance, joys and challenges of our young entrepreneurs across Canada.
+We have collected numerous success stories celebrating our rich history and growth since our founding.
+These inspiring journeys exemplify the hard work, resilience, joys and challenges experienced by our young entrepreneurs across Canada.

 |